 NORRAG is a global membership-based network of international policies and cooperation in education, established in 1986.

-NORRAG’s core mandate and strength is to produce, disseminate and broker critical knowledge and to build capacity for and with a wide range of stakeholders.
+NORRAG’s core mandate and strength is to produce, disseminate and broker critical knowledge and to build capacity among the wide range of stakeholders who constitute its network.
 These stakeholders inform and shape education policies and practice, both at national and international levels.
-By doing so, NORRAG contributes to creating the conditions for more participatory, better informed, and evidence-based policy decisions that improve equal access to and quality of education.
+Through its programmes, knowledge production and dissemination, NORRAG contributes to enhancing the conditions for participatory, informed, and evidence-based policy decisions that improve equity and quality of education.

 NORRAG builds on its distinctive global “brand” and network representing academia, government, NGOs, international organizations, foundations and the private sector.
 As of early 2017, the Network has more than 4,800 registered members in 171 countries, 48% from the global South.
 The Network shares a vision of education development which: